gwpachlatko/anything-goes/_posts/2017-06-04-flat-file-cms-yellow.md

 date: 2017-06-04 14:31:29 +0100
 description: If you want to run a blog with a flat-file CMS, you definitely should consider Yellow.
 category: software
-tags: [Yellow, CMS, Flat-File, WordPress, Grav, TYPEMILL]
+tags: [Yellow, CMS, FlatFile, WordPress, Grav, TYPEMILL]
 ---

 I have been toying with the idea of switching to another Content Management System (<abbr>CMS</abbr>) for quite a while.
 It was my general reluctance to change working systems that kept me from making the move earlier.
 Truth be told, I’m not much of a status–driven person, I don’t care for the brand of my cars and even less for what people have to say about the software I employ to manage my writing.
 Whatever works with a minimum of fuss is fine and dandy.<!--more-->